 A judge will review the circumstances of each case, and, if necessary, can place restrictions on how a parent and child spend time together.
 For example, a court that finds a safety issue in leaving the child alone with the parent can order supervised visitation.
 If there is a record of erratic behavior, a court could require the parent to verify compliance with appropriate treatment.
 In the most severe cases, a parent’s refusal to cooperate with conditions or seek treatment could even lead to a termination of parental rights.

 Fortunately for Kardashian and West, it does not appear than any of these measures will be necessary.
 We wish them the best.

 Are mental health issues involved in your divorce?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your initial confidential consultation.
 Attorney meetings are discrete and completely confidential.
 Call 888-888-0919, or please click the button below.